openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

 For example, to search for periods we use `[.]` rather than `.`, so the regex pattern becomes `(\b)end(\\W+)of(\\W+)a(\\W+)sentence[.]`.
 Note that the `.` symbol is typically used in regex to match any character, which is why we use `[.]` instead.

-The OCR'ed text will be stored in the `TEXT` output property and each detected tag will be stored in the `TAGS` output property, separated by semicolons.
+The OCR'ed text will be stored in the `TEXT` output property.
+Each detected tag will be stored in `TAGS`, separated by commas.
 The substring(s) that triggered each tag will be stored in `TRIGGER_WORDS`.
 For each trigger word the substring index range relative to the `TEXT` output will be stored in `TRIGGER_WORDS_OFFSET`.
 Because the same trigger word can be encountered multiple times in the `TEXT` output, the results are organized as follows:

 * `TRIGGER_WORDS`: Each distinct trigger word is separated by a semicolon followed by a space.
 For example: `TRIGGER_WORDS=trigger1; trigger2`
     * Because semicolons can be part of the trigger word itself, those semicolons will be encapsulated in brackets.
 For example, `detected trigger with a ;` in the OCR'ed `TEXT` is reported as `TRIGGER_WORDS=detected trigger with a [;]; some other trigger`.